 Before we get into anything technical, we're going to look at what to actually include on your website.
-I'm putting this first as, even if you're not quite ready to get your website online, you can start gathering and writing these things.
+I'm putting this first as, even if you're not quite ready to get your website online, you can start getting these things together.